samaradel/ganetimgr/docs/source/interface.rst

 Profile
 -------
 This is the profile settings page.
 The user can change the profile full name, the password or the registered email address.
 Also SSH key management.
 The SSH keys defined here are auto-injected to the vms when an instance application is approved by the admins.
+Also a user can set the networks his account is permitted to login as an extra security feature.

 .. image:: _static/images/ss_04_user_profile.png
 	:scale: 50 %

 New Application
 ---------------